Rythmokay/Diabetes-prediction-/README.md

 - 🔮 Real-time prediction of diabetes risk with probability percentage
 - 📱 Responsive design that works on mobile, tablet, and desktop devices
 - 📋 Detailed results page with input feature summary
+- 🌐 Static site deployment on Netlify with client-side prediction

 ## 📷 Screenshots